 It is easy to become so concerned about avoiding breakdown that the positive aspects can be missed.

-Heidegger’s talks about the state following a breakdown that has not been instantly corrected.
+Heidegger talks about the state that follows a breakdown which has not been instantly corrected.
 Rather than being ready-to-hand, part of your ongoing action, the tools around become purely present-to-hand, objects for inspection.
-However, the term he uses for this state is the circumspection; a casting of the eye around, seeing the multifarious equipment for the job scattered round, almost as if for the first time.
-Note how this is still immersed in action, in the job at hand.
-It is not the abstract speculation of the scientist looking at abstractly at things in isolation, from the outside, rather as we often are writing a book like this, but rather this circumspection has the actor and the activity still at its centre, a consideration focused on the needs of action.
+However, the term he uses for this state is the circumspection: a casting around of the eye, seeing the multifarious equipment for the job scattered round, almost as if for the first time.
+Note how this state is still immersed in action, in the job at hand.
+It is not the speculation of the scientist looking abstractly at things in isolation, from the outside, as we often are in writing a book like this, but rather this circumspection has the actor and the activity still at its centre.
+It is a consideration focused on the needs of action.

-Of course, you really want to get the job done be it writing a book, making a cup of tea or simply turning on the TV, so these breakdowns are an intrusion into everyday activity.
-However, they also offer an opportunity to reflect upon this everyday-ness and the tools and activities we are doing.
-We might realise that we really need a new hammer, or realise there is a better way of knowing in nails.
-Continual breakdown is bad, but occasional breakdowns are precisely what drive the learning loops we discussed earlier in this chapter check.
+Of course, you really want to get the job done, be it writing a book, making a cup of tea or simply turning on the TV, so these breakdowns are an intrusion into everyday activity.
+However, they also offer an opportunity to reflect upon this everyday-ness, the tools we are using and the activities we are doing.
+We might realise that we really need a new hammer, or that there is a better way of joining wood.
+Continual breakdown is bad, but occasional breakdowns are precisely what drive the cultural learning loops we discussed earlier in this chapter.

 “New design can be created and implemented only in the space that emerges in the recurrent structure of breakdown.
-A design constitutes and interpretation of breakdown and a committed attempt to anticipate future breakdowns.” [[WF86]]
+A design constitutes an interpretation of breakdown and a committed attempt to anticipate future breakdowns.”
+[WF86]

-This message is at the heart of Donald Schön’s vision of the reflective practitioner.
+This message is at the heart of Donald Schön’s vision of the reflective practitioner [Sc83].
 For Schön, it is precisely levels of reflection that distinguish the novice or merely accomplished professional from the truly expert and innovative.
 He distinguishes several levels of knowing, including:

-knowing-in-action — The clear knowledge, based on experience, that is there whether one is hammering in a nail, or sketching the design for a new bridge, but which is not explicit and mat be hard to verbalise even when asked.
-This corresponds closely to the ‘thrown-ness’, which Heidegger describes as we are engaged in our everyday activity.
+knowing-in-action — The clear knowledge, based on experience, that is there whether one is hammering in a nail, or sketching the design for a new bridge, but which is not explicit and may be hard to verbalise even when asked.
+This corresponds closely to ‘thrownness’, which Heidegger describes as when we are engaged in our everyday activity.

 reflection-in-action — The reflection that we undertake while in the middle of an activity, often when we encounter breakdowns, similar to Heidegger’s circumspection.
 The goal of such reflection is still job-focused, but by stepping back and out of the immediate task at hand often enables a fresh perspective and new way of tackling a problem that has become stuck.

-Often it is sufficient that a designer comes to a situation for the outside.
+Often it is sufficient that a designer comes to a situation from the outside.
 You may have had the experience where a visitor asks a question about something in your neighbourhood or home and you step back, having never noticed it even though you have lived there for years.
-Of course, it is precisely because you have lived there for years and seen it everyday that it is invisible to you.
-Our senses are tuned to ignore the familiar and so it is only the stranger that notices the things that are there all along.
+Of course, it is precisely because you have lived there for years and seen it every day that it is invisible to you.
+Our senses are tuned to ignore the familiar and so it is only the stranger who notices the things that are there all along.

-It is often designing for a familiar environment that is most hard as here one has to find ways of estrangement.
-The ethnographer Garfinkel encouraged his students to engage in breaching experiments, deliberately contravening social norms in order to foreground them, make the everyday rules of life obvious [[Ga67]].
+It is often designing for a familiar environment that is hardest, as here one has to find ways of estrangement such as Garfinkel’s breaching experiments (see Chapter 1), designed to make the everyday rules of life obvious [Ga67].
 Of course, to even do this one has to be aware enough of the rules to deliberately contravene them!
-The experienced analysts may learn over time, to look askance, to take the child’s eye, and see the strange in the familiar, but that is a hard and long lesson — one that both expert ethnographers and comedians learn.
+Experienced analysts may learn over time to look askance, to take the child’s eye, and see the strange in the familiar, but that is a hard and long lesson — one that both expert ethnographers and comedians learn.

-Estrangement can sometimes be aided by systematic actions: cataloguing everything: every activity during the day, every object on a desk; the daily-used and infrequently accessed, the unusual and the normal all become equal on the list.
-It is often surprising what one notices in a photograph that was not apparent when taking it, especially if you point the camera in an unusual direction.
+Estrangement can sometimes be aided by systematic actions: cataloguing everything.
+Every activity during the day, every object on a desk, items used daily, or infrequently, the unusual and the normal all become equal on the list.
+It is often surprising what you notice in a photograph that was not apparent when taking it, especially if you point the camera in an unusual direction.

-Counter tourism involves doing the precisely the opposite of what a tourist would normally do, going the places it says not to go in the guidebook [[LP10]].
+Counter tourism involves doing the opposite of what a tourist would normally do, going to the places the guidebook tells you to ignore [LP10].
 In particular some counter tourists will deliberately visit a famous place and then turn their back on it and take a photograph in the opposite direction.

 Looking at the unexpected, sideways, backwards, it is amazing what you see.

-However, face away from the statues, the flowing water, the postcard and trinket sellers and way to your right is a tiny alleyway, Vicolo del Forno.
+However, face away from the statues, the flowing water, the postcard and trinket sellers, and way to your right is a tiny alleyway, Vicolo del Forno.
 It is too small to be named on most maps; it goes nowhere.
-The narrow opening part-shielded by the roast chestnut seller cuts out much of the noise, and its unprepossessing appearance puts off any visitors.
-But, a short way within is small side window to a shop, covered with wrought iron crossbars from the days before toughened glass and security alarms.
+The narrow opening, part-shielded by the roast-chestnut seller, cuts out much of the noise, and its unprepossessing appearance puts off many visitors.
+But a short way within is a small side window to a shop, covered with wrought iron crossbars from the days before toughened glass and security alarms.
 On each bar there are tiny padlocks, and on the padlocks more padlocks, tumbling from one another, like rock plants growing from walls.
-Each padlock had names written on them, love trysts.
+Each padlock has names written on it, love trysts [Dx10].

-Reflection is not just for designers; we may want ordinary users to pause and reflect too: on their health, on their neighbourhood, on the environment, or just on life.
-As well as designing to avoid breakdown, we may sometimes want to design artefacts that deliberately encourage breakdown.
+Reflection is not just for designers.
+We may want ordinary users to pause and reflect too: on their health, on their neighbourhood, on the environment, or just on life.
+As well as designing to avoid breakdown, we may sometimes design artefacts that deliberately encourage breakdown.

-In interaction design one is usually designing things to make them visible, transparent, offering clear messages in the users own language.
-However, Bill Gaver and colleagues turn this on its head and instead embrace ambiguity as a positive design value, creating pieces that provoke insight rather than provide information [[GB03]].
-One example is the “Sloganbench” situated in a Ducth housing estate as part of a project to increase the presence of older people in the community [[GD99]].
+In interaction design one is usually designing things to make them invisible, transparent, offering clear messages in the user’s own language.
+However, Bill Gaver and colleagues turn this on its head and instead embrace ambiguity as a positive design value, creating pieces that provoke insight rather than provide information [GB03].
+One example is the “Sloganbench“, situated in a Dutch housing estate as part of a project to increase the presence of older people in the community [GD99].

-The bench has a display built into the back using electronically-controlled fabric scrolls, as found in advertising billboards, except here, instead of slick message encouraging you to buy toothpaste, were slogans hand-written by older members of the community capturing some aspects of their feelings towards the estate.
-There was no explanation, no statement of purpose, nor brass plaque, instead those walking by, or sitting on the bench were invited to create their own interpretations.
+The bench has a display built into the back, using electronically controlled fabric scrolls, as found in advertising billboards.
+But here, instead of slick messages encouraging you to buy toothpaste, are slogans hand-written by older members of the community, capturing aspects of their feelings towards the estate.
+There is no explanation, no statement of purpose, nor brass plaque.
+Instead, those walking by or sitting on the bench are invited to create their own interpretations.

-At a more prosaic level pedometers, diet notebooks, and devices to monitor heartbeat are designed precisely to take you out of the activity of walking, eating or exercising and think about the activity, and its implications for your health and well being.
-Even a twitter-enabled mobile phone, by encouraging you to tell others about what you are doing also encourages you to notice.
-With electronic monitoring of temperature, electricity use and other aspects of the home, it is becoming easier to provide a day-to-day and even moment-to-moment carbon footprint.
+At a more prosaic level, pedometers, diet notebooks, and devices to monitor heartbeat are designed precisely to take you out of the activity of walking, eating or exercising, to think about the activity and its implications for your health and wellbeing.
+Even a Twitter-enabled mobile phone, by encouraging you to tell others about what you are doing, also encourages you to notice.
+With electronic monitoring of temperature, electricity use and other aspects of the home, it is becoming easier to provide a day by day and even moment by moment carbon footprint.
 Most current energy meters use standard LCD displays or pass data direct to your computer, although some attempt to be decorative so that you actually look at them.
-However, it is possible to consider physically engaging devices such as water column at the front door that shows the 50-year sea level rise if the world consumes as you did that day.
+However, it is possible to consider physically engaging devices such as a water column at the front door that shows the 50-year sea-level rise if the world consumes as you did that day.